Mongolia

 Revision of the Asset Valuation Act

 The revision of the Law on Asset Valuation was approved by the Parliament on 17 June 2022, and it is effective from 1 January 2023.
 This revised legislation incorporates the principle of asset valuation for taxation purposes.
-In alignment with this objective, the Ministry of Finance is poised to promulgate the procedural guidelines and standard methodology for the valuation of assets for tax considerations.
+In alignment with this objective, the Ministry of Finance is assigned to promulgate the procedural guidelines and standard methodology for the valuation of assets for tax considerations.
+However, the guidelines has not been issued yet.

 Law on Minerals